-A German Shepherd growth chart is one thing I have been a bit reluctant to add to this website but I have found that some GSD owners are quite interested in this information, so here it is.
+A German Shepherd growth chart is one thing I have been a bit reluctant to add to this website but I have found that some GSD owners are quite interested in this information, so here it is:

-And here's the main reason I have been reluctant to add this in the past - because so many people, especially new owners, get so caught up in these numbers that they almost forget everything else about their GSDs growth.
+The main reason I have been reluctant to add this in the past - because so many people, especially new owners, get so caught up in these numbers that they almost forget everything else about their GSDs growth.
 It's almost as if, in their zeal to raise their new puppy, that they become obsessed with matching these numbers and eventually become overwhelmed.
 Especially if their German Shepherd puppy does not match these numbers exactly.

 RELAX!
 These numbers are only AVERAGES!

 If you don't forget that rule, then you will be just fine.
-But if you get obsessed with the numbers that you see in the German Shepherd Growth Chart below and think your GSD puppy must match them exactly, then you will probably never be completely happy because I can almost certainly assure you that your German Shepherd Dog puppy will never perfectly match the numbers on this chart.
+But if you get obsessed with the numbers that you see in the German Shepherd Growth Chart above and think your GSD puppy must match them exactly, then you will probably never be completely happy because I can almost certainly assure you that your German Shepherd Dog puppy will never perfectly match the numbers on this chart.

 Why?
 Because the numbers on this German Shepherd Growth Chart are simply averages.
 Not absolutes!
 This is simply a basic tool to give you an idea what to expect as your Alsatian puppy matures.
 So if you can keep that in mind and not "flip out" if your GSD puppy doesn't match the numbers exactly then I think you'll do fine.

-The blue column on the left is divided into numbers, 1 - 12, which correspond with the GSD puppies age (in months) at that time.
+The column on the left is divided into numbers, 1 - 12, which correspond with the GSD puppies age (in months) at that time.
 So all you have to do is look down the blue column on the left and find your puppies age (in months) and then look to the right of that number, while staying in the same row, to see what the figures are based on whether or not your puppy is a male or female.

 And these numbers will give you an approximation of what weight your GSD puppy should be at that particular age in months.
 Again, don't get upset if your German Shepherd Dog puppy does not match these figures perfectly.
 But if you do detect what you contend to be a huge difference then please feel free to contact your veterinarian for more advice.
 A check up to see how your puppy is doing health-wise and to make sure there are no underlying causes making this an issue would be a good idea too.